BenediktStufler/scent/README.md

 For this reason we use a simple breadth-first-search based approach instead.
 This requires more calculations, about O(#vertices*(#vertices + #edges)).
 But memory usage is only linear in the number of vertices.

-We do our best to limit the impact of the speed loss by distributing the workload on multiple threads.
+We do our best to limit the impact of the speed loss, by distributing the workload on multiple threads.

 2. Usage